Maryland Institute College of Art (MICA) congratulates its winners of the 2008-09 Fulbright Fellowships

 "Janet helped me every step of the way," Chung said.
 "Frances Barth (the graduate director of the Mount Royal School of Art) and one of my critics, David Brody (artist-in-residence at Mount Royal) were my references and helped me work out my proposal."

 MICA has a strong track record of Fulbright success.
-In 2007, the College was ranked third in the nation among specialty schools as a top producer of Fulbright Scholars by The Chronicle of Higher Education.
+In 2007, the College was ranked third in the nation among specialty schools as a top producer of Fulbright Fellows by The Chronicle of Higher Education.

 Recent winners included Thomas Xenakis '94 (MFA, Hoffberger School of Painting), Paul Gregg '95 (MFA, Rinehart School of Sculpture), Christine Petersen '98 (BFA, general fine arts), Joanna Schwarz '99 (MFA, Hoffberger School of Painting), Andrea Skyberg '00 (BFA, fiber), Marcus Ahlers '02 (MFA, Rinehart School of Sculpture), Rita Natarova '02 (BFA, painting), Eric Dyer '04 (MFA, Mount Royal School of Art), Iris Litwin '04 (BFA, printmaking), Nathlie Provosty '04 (BFA, painting), Rose Cromwell '05 (BFA, photography), and Michael Sandstrom '07 (MFA, Mount Royal School of Art).